-When creating an exhibit, an interpretive master plan needs established, which includes a four-step process: (I) concept design, (2) schematic design, (3) design development, and (4) final design (Smithsonian Museums, 2018).
+When creating an exhibit, an interpretive master plan needs established, which includes a four-step process: (1) concept design, (2) schematic design, (3) design development, and (4) final design (Smithsonian Museums, 2018).
 Within this arrangement, the curator must present a big idea using key messages and critical questions.
 The students did a phenomenal job helping to arrange the exhibit.
 Both the students collaboratively wrote the panels of text for the exhibit, alongside the curators at The Columbus Museum.
 I was especially impressed by the subtleties in the exhibit.
-The major color that spanned the exhibition was the blue color traditionally found on operating gloves and the FIGURE 8.
+The major color that spanned the exhibition was the blue color traditionally found on operating gloves and the structures of the chemical components in the three medical kits were spread along the walls of the exhibition.

+FIGURE 8.
 Spires and Ramos received the Georgia Association of Museums Student Project Award for their work on the exhibition Mystery Science Museum 3000.
 Rebecca Bush (left) was the primary staff liaison for the project and Holly Beasley Wait (right) is a GAM Awards committee member and executive director of the National Civil War Naval Museum in Columbus.